rbecheras/node-autostatic-server/README.md

 # node-autostatic-server

 `autostatic-server` is a node application running on command line interface (CLI).

-It provide a handy 'portable' static node server.
-It is almost usefull to serve any folder wich you want to serve during your daily development works.
+**It provides a handy 'portable' static node server.
+It is almost usefull to serve any folder wich you want to serve during your daily development works.**

+> You can run as much `autostatic` server instances as you need in the same time.
+Just, don't forget to specify a different port for each one thanks to `-p` or `--port` CLI option.
+For example:
+>
+>     // serve current directory on port 8080
+>     $ autostatic
+>     // serve user $HOME directory on port 1024
+>     $ autostatic --dir ~/ --port 1024
+>     // serve current directory on port 3000
+>     $ autostatic --dir /var/www --port 3000
+>
+>     // etc ...

 ## Example